cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 ### `Block`

 The second core data structure is the `Block`.
-It is basically an atomic operation performed on `Variable`.
+It is an atomic operation performed on `Variable`.
 For instance, sin, exp, addition or multiplication.

 ![comp-graph](img/Block.png)